 Coalition Projects

-The New Jersey Healthcare Coalitions facilitate a Workplace Violence Prevention Workgroup that meets monthly to discuss matters as they pertain to the prevention of workplace violence in the realm of healthcare.
-The workgroup meetings include spotlight speakers, which are subject matter experts in the field of workplace violence prevention.
+The New Jersey Healthcare Coalitions facilitate a Workplace Violence Prevention Workgroup that meets quarterly to discuss matters as they pertain to the prevention of workplace violence in the realm of healthcare.
+The workgroup meetings include spotlight speakers who are subject matter experts in the field of workplace violence prevention.

 • Integrated Preparedness Plan (IPP)